fclopezc/portfolio/README.md

 Superintendencia de Competencia (Competition Agency)| *La Libertad, El Salvador*

--Generate outputs to propose preliminary investigations to detect anticompetition conducts.
+- Generate outputs to propose preliminary investigations to detect anticompetition conducts.

--Support the proposal and implementation of approved proactive and reactive detection and investigation tools and methods.
+- Support the proposal and implementation of approved proactive and reactive detection and investigation tools and methods.

 ### Projects